“If humanity is to be able to live in social justice in the future, then people must first

 September 7, 1919, Stuttgart, Germany

 Waldorf schools offer a developmentally appropriate, experiential approach to education.
-Music, theater, science, mathematics, writing, literature, legends and myths are not simply subjects to be read about and tested.
-They are experienced.
+Music, theater, science, mathematics, writing, literature, legends and myths are not simply subjects to be read about and tested: they are experienced.
 Through these experiences, Waldorf students cultivate their intellectual, emotional, physical and spiritual capacities to be individuals certain of their paths and of service to the world.
 Waldorf education aims to inspire life-long learning in all students and to enable them to fully develop their unique capacities.

-themselves to impart purpose and direction to their lives.
-The need for imagination, a sense of truth, and a feeling
+“Our highest endeavor must be to develop free human beings who are able of themselves to impart purpose and direction to their lives.
+The need for imagination, a sense of truth, and a feeling of responsibility—these three forces are the very nerve of education.”

 – Rudolf Steiner